greathongtu/greathongtu.github.io/content/posts/rust-concurrency.md

             });
         }
     });
-    // into_inner takes ownership of the mutex, nothing else have a reference to the mutex anymore assert_eq!(n.into_inner().unwrap(), 1000);
+    // into_inner takes ownership of the mutex,
+    // nothing else have a reference to the mutex anymore assert_eq!(n.into_inner().unwrap(), 1000);
 }

 // Lock Poisoning
 // A Mutex gets marked as poisoned when a thread panics while holding the lock.
-// When that happens, the Mutex will no longer be locked, calling lock() will result in an Err.
+// When poisoned, the Mutex will no longer be locked,
+// calling lock() will result in an Err.

-// Lifetime of the MutexGuard
+// Lifetime of the MutexGuard:
-// Any temporaries produced within a larger expression, like the guard returned by lock()
+// Any temporaries produced within a larger expression,
+// like the guard returned by lock()
 // will be dropped at the end of the statement. list.lock().unwrap().push(1);

 // common pitfall regarding to this:
-// item could be borrowing from the list, making it necessary to keep the guard around. if let Some(item) = list.lock().unwrap().front() {
+// item could be borrowing from the list,
+// making it necessary to keep the guard around. if let Some(item) = list.lock().unwrap().front() {
     process_item(item);
 }
 // the temporary guard does get dropped before if statement body
 // since the condition of a if statement is a plain boolean.
-No reason to extend the lifetime if list.lock().unwrap().pop() == Some(1) {
+// No reason to extend the lifetime if list.lock().unwrap().pop() == Some(1) {
     do_something();
 }

 // Waiting: Parking and Condition Variables
-// When data is mutated by multiple threads, there are many situations where they would need to wait for some event, for some condition about the data to become true.
+// When data is mutated by multiple threads, there are many
+// situations where they would need to wait for some event,
+// for some condition about the data to become true.
-// For example, if we have a mutex protecting a Vec, we might want to wait until it contains anything.
+// For example, if we have a mutex protecting a Vec,
+// we might want to wait until it contains anything.
-// If a mutex was all we had, we’d have to keep locking the mutex to repeatedly check if there’s anything in the Vec yet. use std::collections::VecDeque;
+// If a mutex was all we had, we’d have to keep locking the mutex to
+// repeatedly check if there’s anything in the Vec yet. use std::collections::VecDeque;
 use std::sync::Mutex;
 use std::thread;